macofallico/DisposableHubs/README.md

 Upload contents of the package (or pull/clone from GitHub) to your root/modules/DisposableHubs folder\
 Go to admin section and enable the module, that's all\
-After enabling/disabling modules an app cache cleaning process is necessary (check admin/maintenance)
+After enabling/disabling modules an app cache cleaning process IS necessary (check admin/maintenance)

 ***** Usage